Derzouli/EXPERT/README.md

 • Multiple rules can have the same fact as a conclusion
 • "AND" in conclusions.
 For example, "If A then B and C"

-This repository is only for educational purpose
+This repository is only for educational purpose.
+Commits are not correctly named.